asacolips-projects/boilerplate/README.md

 Regardless of which method you choose, think carefully about your system's name.
 Your system's package name when submitted to Foundry must be formatted like `alphanumeric-lowercase`, and it must be unique.
 Check the Foundry systems package list for conflicts before committing to a name!

+> **Data Models**
+>
+> If you would like to use DataModel classes instead of the older template.json configuration, you'll need to use the `npm run generate` command described below and choose to enable them when asked.
+DataModels are currently an optional feature, and are only availabe in the generator CLI due to that.

 ### Generator

 This system includes a generator CLI in `package.json`.
 To use it, you must have [node.js](https://nodejs.org) installed, and it's recommended that you install node 20 or later.